Indexes

 A breaking change can occur in the following situations:

-- Existing sort constraints and indexes: earlier versions of Prisma will assume that the desired sort order is ascending if no order is specified explicitly.
+- Existing sort constraints and indexes: earlier versions of Prisma ORM will assume that the desired sort order is ascending if no order is specified explicitly.
 This means that this is a breaking change if you have existing constraints or indexes that are using descending sort order and migrate your database without first specifying this in your data model.

 prisma db pull